-Professional ethics are at the core of social work.
+- 1. Professional Ethics are at the core of social work.
 The profession has an obligation to articulate its basic values, ethical principles, and ethical standards.
-The SLASOW code of Ethics set forth these value, principles and standards to guide social workers and social work students regardless of their professional functions, the settings in which they work or the populations they serve.

-The SLASOW code of Ethics serves six purposes

-- 1. The code identifies core values on which social work mission is based - 2.
-The code summarizes broad ethical principles that reflects the professions core values and establishes a set of specific ethical standards that should be used to guide social work practice. - 3.The code is designed to help social workers identify relevant considerations when professional obligations conflict or ethical uncertainties arise - 4.
-The code provides ethical standards to which the general public can hold the social work profession accountable - 5.
-The code socializes practitioners new to the field to social work mission, values, ethical principles and ethical standards - 6.
+The SLASW code of Ethics set forth these value, principles and standards to guide social workers and social work students regardless of their professional functions, the settings in which they work or the populations they serve. - 2.
+The SLASW Code of Ethics serves six purposes: - i.
+The code identifies core values on which social work mission is based. - ii.
+The code summarizes broad ethical principles that reflect the profession's core values and establishes a set of specific ethical standards that should be used to guide social work practice. - iii.
+The code is designed to help social workers identify relevant considerations when professional obligations conflict or ethical uncertainties arise. - iv.
+The code provides ethical standards to which the general public can hold the social work profession accountable. - v.
+The code socializes practitioners new to the field to social work mission, values, ethical principles and ethical standards. - vi.
 The code articulates standards that the social work profession itself can use to assess whether social workers have engaged in unethical conduct.
-SLASOW has formal procedures to adjudicate ethics complaint filed against its members.
-In subscribing to this code, social workers are required to cooperate in its implementation, participate in SLASOW adjudication, proceedings and abide by any SLASOW disciplinary ruling or sanctions based on it.

-The code offers a set of values, principles, and standards to guide decision making and conduct when ethical issues arise.
+SLASW has formal procedures to adjudicate ethics complaint filed against its members.
+In subscribing to this code, social workers are required to cooperate in its implementation, participate in SLASW adjudication, proceedings and abide by any SLASW disciplinary ruling or sanctions based on it. - 3.
+The code offers a set of values, principles, and standards to guide decision-making and conduct when ethical issues arise.
 It does not provide a set of values that prescribe how social workers should act in all situations.
-Specific application of the code must take into account the context in which it is being considered and the possibility of conflicts among the codes values, principles and standards.
-Ethical responsibilities flow from all human relationships, from the personal and familial to the social and professional.

-Further, SLASOW code of ethics does not specify which values, principles and standards are most important and ought to outweigh others in instances when they conflict.
+Specific application of the code must take into account the context in which it is being considered and the possibility of conflicts among the code's values, principles and standards.
+Ethical responsibilities flow from all human relationships, from the personal and family to the social and professional. - 4.
+Further, SLASW code of ethics does not specify which values, principles and standards are most important and ought to outweigh others in instances when they conflict. - 5.
 Reasonable differences of opinion can and do exist among social workers with respect to the ways in which values, ethical principles and ethical standards should be rank ordered when they conflict.
 Ethical decision making in a given situation must apply the informed judgement of the individual social worker and should also consider how the issues should be judged in a peer review process where the ethical standards of the profession would be applied.